elizabrock/NSS-Syllabus-Spring-2013/README.md

 **Capstone**: This has no capstone, as the goal is to prepare for the final capstone project.

-  * Week 7: Capstone project presentations; Intro to Sinatra (with Cal)
+  * Week 7: Working on capstone projects; MVC, HTTP, REPLs (May 20-26)
-  * Week 8: What is MVC?; Spinning up and deploying a simple Rails app
+  * Week 8: Capstone project presentations; REST; Spinning up and deploying a simple Rails app (May 27-June 2)
-  * Week 9: Planning and choosing a final capstone project; In-class development of a Rails app using TDD
+  * Week 9: Planning and choosing a final capstone project; In-class development of a Rails app using TDD (June 3-9)

 ### 4. Advanced Topics and Career Prep.